 What Do We Believe?

-We are a Christian church and as such we believe the basics of Christianity that most mainstream churches believe.
+We are a Christian church and as such we believe the basics of Christianity that most Christians believe.
 Compared to most churches, our Statement of Faith is relatively short.
 We try to cover the basics but not get too much into the minute details.
 We try to make a place for each of us to have our own ideas, thoughts, and questions.